 The Grassmarket

 The Grassmarket is a picturesque market square in the heart of Edinburgh’s Old Town.
-This historic site is surrounded by classic tenement buildings that line the roads along the iconic West Bow and Victoria Street but it’s best known for the lively pubs and restaurants that offer outside seating areas.
+Although tenement buildings encircle this historic site and line the streets along the well-known West Bow and Victoria Streets, the lively pubs and restaurants that have outdoor seating are what make it so popular.

 Overview

-Winding away from the northeast end of The Grassmarket is West Bow Road which leads onto Victoria Street.
-This popular sightseeing spot with colourful shopfronts that slope gently upwards towards The Royal Mile, while the not-quite-as-attractive Cowgate follows an incline down to the east.
+Winding away from the northeast end of The Grassmarket is West Bow Road, which leads onto Victoria Street.
+This popular tourist destination has colourful shopfronts that slope up towards The Royal Mile, while the not-quite-as-attractive Cowgate follows an incline down to the east.

 The Highlights